jhngnz/buildhub/README.md

 # buildhub
--The construction industry requires fast, accurate, and efficient operations.
+- The construction industry requires fast, accurate, and efficient operations.
 Technology can help enhance customer experience and internal workflows.

 # Purpose:
 - Let builders book delivery and reserve materials from suppliers and pay onsite for faster operation.